Please note: this is a gruesome subject. Some sources linked here include graphic imagery.

 Today, countless acts of violence against Black people are considered “modern day lynchings,” like the murder of Ahmaud Arbery, who was chased and shot down while jogging by three white men in early 2020.
 The killers were found guilty of murder and a hate crime (NPR).
 This would fall under the definition of lynching in the new legislation, as likely would the murder of James Byrd Jr. in 1998 (NPR) and James Craig Anderson in 2011 (BuzzFeed).

 We know that the criminal justice system fails to deliver justice.
 Additional legislation against lynching alone won’t protect Black lives.
-In the absence of comprehensive legislation that centers the wellbeing of marginalized folks, this Act feels more symbolic than anything else.
-In some ways, it’s affirming to see this type of violence named for what it is and formally addressed, as it should have been for centuries.
-But it shouldn’t take this long to have systemic violence recognized for what it is.
+And the Antilynching Act felt more symbolic than anything else, even now, following the death of Emmett Till’s accuser.
+While it’s affirming to see this type of violence named for what it is and formally addressed, as it should have been for centuries, it shouldn’t have taken this long to have systemic violence recognized for what it is.
+Still, in the absence of comprehensive legislation that centers the wellbeing of marginalized folks, white supremacy and vigilantism will be the default response to the fallout of failing social safety nets and the criminalization of Black people.

 - After 200 years, the government will finally implement anti-lynching legislation which will make lynchings a hate crime.